 Fraternities provide opportunities for leadership development through chapter officer positions, athletic teamwork, and involvement in community service projects, group activities and social interaction with other students, faculty and Delt alumni.
 The result?
 A more meaningful, useful and well-rounded education.
-From the day a member accepts his bid to the day he graduates from college, Delta Tau Delta’s member education program, The Road: The Journey to Excellence gives direction and purpose to create a distinctive Fraternity experience.
+From the day a member accepts his bid to the day he graduates from college, Delta Tau Delta’s member education program gives direction and purpose to create a distinctive Fraternity experience.

 Delta Tau Delta is one of the most innovative and progressive organizations on college campuses throughout the United States.
 Founded by eight men in 1858, more than 170,000 college men have accepted membership into Delta Tau Delta and have committed themselves to lives of excellence.
 Many are successful leaders in business, industry and professional endeavors around the globe.

 Before your son left for college you were involved in his daily life and as a parent of a Delta Tau Delta member, you should remain interested in your son’s activities.
-Ask him about his experience with the fraternity and opportunities to attend events the chapter may host for parents.
+Ask him about his experience with the Fraternity.
 Please call the Delta Tau Delta Central Office at 317-284-0203 if you have general questions or concerns.